ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

 And `--verbose` **tells** you what chords (and even notes) are generated.
 So that's really the way to practice - be verbose.

-Here is what I practice, most:
+Here is what I practice, at first:

     $ perl blues-progressions --verbose --percent=0 --tonic=Bb